Code-Institute-Submissions/dimicoding-wildflour-blogue/README.md

 <h1 align="center">WildFlour Blogue</h1>

-Wildflour-blog has its main purpose to inform, educate, and entertain the audience.
-Here, people with a passion for baking will find different categories within baking, with specific recipes to explore, the ability to share their own recipes with the community, improve their baking skills, and interact with the authors of the recipes in the comment section.
+<p align="justify">Wildflour-blog has its main purpose to inform, educate, and entertain the audience.
+Here, people with a passion for baking will find different categories within baking, with specific recipes to explore, the ability to share their own recipes with the community, improve their baking skills, and interact with the authors of the recipes in the comment section.</p>

 <br>